 Figma is new to DOOR3, but we’re already liking how it enables our teams to work together across disciplines.
-The program bills itself as an all-in-one application for product teams that can take an idea from brainstorming through development, with built-in design software and feedback tools.
+The program bills itself as an all-in-one application for product teams that can take an idea from brainstorming through development, with built-in enterprise design system and feedback tools.
 Our UX team uses it to build screen mockups and prototypes that our BAs are then able to reference in their user stories.
 This in turn gives our developers and the QA team a visual reference to the words our BAs write to ensure greater fidelity down the line.
 “Figma has quite a few built-in templates, as well as templates submitted by the user community, which makes it useful for more than just UX prototyping,” Mike says.
 “The expanded functionality those templates offer is something our team is looking at as we work on projects to see if we can consolidate many of our functions into this single tool.”

-For Agile teams, backlog grooming sessions can be tedious, but Amy Lo, a senior business analyst and digital strategist at DOOR3, likes Planning Poker to add a little fun (and structure) to the ritual.
+For Agile teams, backlog grooming sessions can be tedious, but Amy Lo, a senior strategic business analyst and digital strategist at DOOR3, likes Planning Poker to add a little fun (and structure) to the ritual.
 In order to better organize upcoming work, teams can use the free software’s tools to estimate the effort level, add story details and acceptance criteria, and export into their project management tool of choice.
 (Planning Poker supports JIRA, TFS, VersionOne, and others.)
 The free version offers plenty of capabilities, including mobile device compatibility, while the pay version lets users upgrade to add larger numbers of team members, monitor team velocity (AKA ensure estimates are accurate and team members are able to reach their goals), and even create custom pointing scales.

 OneNote is beloved by our BAs for helping make sense of complex projects and discussions.
 This capable freeform organizational application helps Mike keep track of to-do’s and questions for clients, as well as serve as “brain storage for things I rarely need, but might need one day, like SQL queries,” he says.